-All of the resources discussed above currently exist, but are fragmented and scattered within our communities, serving sometimes to frustrate and confuse rather than to help and to heal.
-Bringing them together requires political will and judicial cooperation.
-Although consolidating initiatives such as those outlined above are a means to improving the administration of justice, one would also expect efficiencies and cost-savings to result.
-Thus, each addition to the court structure may result in reduced, not added cost.
+All of the resources discussed above currently exist, but are fragmented and scattered within our communities, serving some-times to frustrate and confuse rather than to help and to heal.
+Bringing them together requires political will and judicial co-operation.
+Although consolidation of initiatives such as those outlined above is a means to improving the administration of justice, one would also expect efficiencies and cost savings to result.
+Thus, each addition to the court structure may result in reduced, not added, cost.

-DISCUSSION
+3. DISCUSSION